-We will always consult with a young person and their parents before beginning any specific

-- support and explain what we are doing, and why. - The SENDCo contacts all parents whose child receives SEN Support or has an EHCP before joining the school. - We ask students for their views on their education and record this on their IEPs.
-Students are given the opportunity to update these at 3 points in the year. - Students are actively encouraged to share their thoughts on their education with their Academic Mentor and are able to do this at regular points in the year in their Academic mentor sessions. - Students with SEND needs are able to use the Den (inclusion space) to work with key members of staff and express their views. - Students with EHCPs are asked to contribute their views towards their annual review and are given the opportunity to attend the meetings. - For new starters with known SEND needs a member of the SEND team will endeavour, where possible, to meet the student to gather their views on their education to aid in their transition.
+- We will always consult with a young person and their parents before beginning any specific support and explain what we are doing, and why. - The SEND Team contacts all parents whose child receives SEN Support or has an EHCP before joining the school. - We ask students for their views on their education and record this on their IEPs.
+Students are given the opportunity to update these at 3 points in the year, or as required by working with the Inclusion Assistant. - Students are actively encouraged to share their thoughts on their education with their Academic Mentor and are able to do this at regular points in the year in their Academic mentor sessions. - Students with SEND needs are able to use the Den (inclusion space) to work with key members of staff and express their views. - Students with EHCPs are asked to contribute their views towards their annual review and are given the opportunity to attend the meetings. - For new starters with known SEND needs a member of the SEND team will endeavour, where possible, to meet the student to gather their views on their education to aid in their transition.